fieldtrip/website/faq/how_can_i_prevent_a_job_from_executing_twice.md

 ...
 save(outfile);

-Prior to reading the data, starting the computations and writing the results to disk, you can use a lockfile to prevent the job from being executed twice, e.g. change the job into
+Prior to reading the data, starting the computations and writing the results to disk, you can use a lockfile to prevent the job from being executed twice, e.g., change the job into

     function jobfunction(id)
     switch id